famished-tiger/gherkin-highlighting/README.md

 ====================================================================

-If you write your specifications/tests with Cucumber in the Notepad++ editor, then adding syntax highlighting for your feature files to your favourite editor is a must.
+If you write your specifications/tests with Cucumber in the Notepad++ editor, then adding syntax highlighting for feature files to your favourite editor is a must.

 With the XML file provided here, Notepad++ will emphasize feature file elements such as:
 @tags, \#comments, keywords like Scenario, Given, When, Then..